FOSSEE/st-scripts/using_sage_to_teach/script.rst

         print "Actual String:", s
         print "Shifted String:", "".join(shifted_chars)

+..
+R18

 We can see that buttons are displayed which enables us to select from a given set of options.

+..
+L18

+..
+L19

+{{{ Demonstrate the use of left and right buttons }}}
+{{{ press 'left' button and move the slider to show the output
+    then press 'right' button and move the slider to show the output }}}

+..
+R19

+We see that, as we select the left or right button, the shifting takes place appropriately.

-We have learnt how to use the ``@interact`` feature of SAGE for better demonstration.
-We shall look at how to use SAGE worksheets for collaborative learning.
+Thus, we have learnt how to use the ``@interact`` feature of SAGE for better demonstration.
+Now we shall look at how to use SAGE worksheets for collaborative learning.

+..
+R20

 The first feature we shall see is the ``publish`` feature.
 Open a worksheet and in the top right, we can see a button called ``publish``.
-Click on that and we get a confirmation page with an option for re publishing.
+Click on that and we get a confirmation page with an option for re-publishing.

+..
+L20

+{{{ Open a new worksheet and click on the 'publish' button }}}

+..
+L21

+{{{ Demonstrate the actions }}}

+..
+R21

 For now lets forget that option and simply publish by clicking ``yes``.
 The worksheet is now published.

 Now lets sign out and go to the sage notebook home.
 We see link to browse published worksheets.
 Lets click on it and we can see the worksheet.
 This does not require login and anyone can view the worksheet.

 Alternatively, if one wants to edit the sheet, there is a link on top left corner that enables the user to download a copy of the sheet onto their home.
 This way they can edit a copy of the worksheet.

-We have learnt how to publish the worksheets to enable users to edit a copy.
-Next, we shall look at how to enable users to edit the actual worksheet itself.
+We have learnt how to publish the worksheets to enable users to edit a copy.Next, we shall look at how to enable users to edit the actual worksheet itself.

+..
+L22

+{{{ Open a worksheet }}}

+..
+R22

 Let us open the worksheet and we see a link called ``share`` on the top right corner of the worksheet.
 Click the link and we get a box where we can type the usernames of users whom we want to share the worksheet with.
 We can even specify multiple users by seperating their names using commas.
 Once we have shared the worksheet, the worksheet appears on the home of shared users.

+..
+L23

 {{{ Show summary slide }}}

+..
+R23

-This brings us to the end of the tutorial. we have learnt
+This brings us to the end of this tutorial.In this tutorial, we have learnt to,

- * How to user interactive feaures of SAGE
+ 1. Use interactive feaures of SAGE using ``@interact``.
- * How to publish our work
+ #.
+Publish our work.
- * How to edit a copy of one of the published worksheets
+ #.
+Edit a copy of one of the published worksheets.
- * How to share the worksheets with fellow users
+ #.
+Share the worksheets with fellow users.

+..
+L24

+{{{Show self assessment questions slide}}}

+..
+R24

+Here are some self assessment questions for you to solve

+1. Which default argument, when used with ``@interact`` gives a slider starting at 0 and ending in 10.

+   - (0..11)
+   - range(0, 11)
+   - [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
+   - (0..10)

+ 2. What is the input widget resulted by using ``n = [2, 4, 5, 9]`` in
+   the default arguments along with ``@interact``.

+    - input field
+    - set of buttons
+    - slider
+    - None

+..
+L25

+{{{solution of self assessment questions on slide}}}

+..
+R25

+And the answers,

+1. The default argument, used with ``@interact`` which gives a slider starting at 0 and ending in 10 is (0..10).

+2. The input widget resulted by using ``n = [2, 4, 5, 9]`` in the
+   default arguments along with ``@interact`` will be a set of buttons.

+..
+L26

-{{{ Show the "sponsored by FOSSEE" slide }}}
+{{{ Show the Thank you slide }}}

-This tutorial was created as a part of FOSSEE project, NME ICT, MHRD India
+..
+R26

-Hope you have enjoyed and found it useful.
+Hope you have enjoyed this tutorial and found it useful.
 Thank you!